khizermalik1/dish-diary/README.md

 ### ❤️ Likes & Comments
 ![Comment Likes](screenshots/commentlikes.png)
-Displays likes on comments and recipe interactions.
+Displays likes and comments for recipe interactions.

 ![Comment Responses](screenshots/commentpageresponse.png)
-Threaded responses to recipe comments.

 ![Like Responses](screenshots/likepageresponse.png)
-Shows who liked a recipe and how users engage with content.
+Alert to show succesfully submitted a comment and a like

 ---